GhoulMage/Dream-Emerald/README.md

 #### Possible Bugs/Not Intended
 * Does Friendship lower correctly after the Poison Fades?
 * Does Sound type work correctly?
-* Matchups in Bug, Ice and Sound may be incorrect (have to check all of them yet)
+* Matchups in Bug, Ice and Sound may be incorrect (have to check all of them yet ingame)
-* Sound Pokémon can fall asleep
+* Can Sound Pokémon fall asleep?
+(Shouldn't)

 ### Credits
 * [pokeemerald decomp project (base rom)](https://github.com/pret/pokeemerald)